philc/book-notes/shape up - ryan singer.md

     * Basecamp has millions of users, and a 12 person product team behind it.
 There's 1 QA person.
 The QA person's job is only to check edge cases.
 Developers take responsibility for the main cases.
     * "QA generates discovered tasks that are all nice-to-haves by default.
-The designer-programmer team triages them and, depending on severity and available time, eleveates some of them to must-haves."
+The designer-programmer team triages them and, depending on severity and available time, elevates some of them to must-haves."
 * Move on (chap 15)
   * Feedback needs to be shaped
     * Don't immediately act on feedback from customers about a newly-launched feature.